 The purpose of our Heritage projects has been to record people’s memories in their own words, train volunteers in heritage skills, record community celebrations, provide educational workshops/booklets and work with local museums and communities to increase people’s awareness of the diversity & richness of Asian culture and their important contribution to the British Life.

 Volunteers exploring the posters during the World War 1 (WW1) will examine how the result of the 4 years conflict initiated the transformation and journey of women’s life that they experience today.
 They will examine every day life of a woman in the early 1900 and after the WW1 to chart the changes in their status and employment opportunities.
 They will use the poster as a storyboard to look at stereo images of women in the society at the time.
-They will share their findings with wider audience by creating a poster Art exhibition at Croydon Library in June 2017.
+They will share their findings with wider audience by creating a poster Art exhibition at Croydon Library in June & July 2017.
+A seminar at Clocktower will feature a guest speaker from the Brighton University and talks by young people.
+Some old footages and postcards will also be viewed and discussed by the participants.

 Considered to be the oldest market in London, the project records the traders and customers’ memory of their experiences and stories.
 It also looks at changes and challenges it faces and how the market defines the changing diversity of the Croydon community.
 Celebrating this important heritage through an exhibition, documentary and workshops in Croydon Library, Brit school and Croydon Whitfit centre in March 2016